-HOTCUS travel awards support research in any area of twentieth century United States history.
+HOTCUS Travel Awards support research in any area of twentieth century United States history.
+Applications may be made for up to £750 for research travel during the 2018 calendar year.
 There are no residency restrictions and travel may be to, or within, any country.
 Applicants must be members of HOTCUS at the time of application.

 Early Career Travel Award: Dr Carina Spaulding (University of Manchester)

 Doctoral Travel Awards: Mark Eastwood (University of Nottingham), Pete Millwood (University of Oxford), Timo Schrader (University of Nottingham).

 Early Career Travel Award: Dr Ben Offiler (University of Nottingham)

 Doctoral Travel Awards: Tom Bishop (University of Nottingham), Oenone Kubie (University of Oxford), Rosemary Pearce (University of Nottingham)

 Doctoral Travel Awards: Joe Ryan-Hume (University of Glasgow), James West (University of Manchester)